 During early drug recovery stages, it is crucial to seek a medical detox and/or residential program.
 Both facilities provide a safe environment, support, and supervision to prevent early relapse.

 Despite detox, residential programs, and ongoing treatments, drug relapse can still occur.
 Managing drug relapses and facilitating long-term recovery is the ultimate goal.

-One of the best ways to manage relapse is through San Diego rehab centers specializing in drug and alcohol abuse.
-Apex Rehab focuses on several research-based treatments, such as:
+One of the best ways to manage the cycle of relapse is through San Diego rehab centers specializing in drug and alcohol abuse.
+Apex Rehab San Diego focuses on several research-based treatments, such as: